CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. In the **Azure Cosmos DB** blade, locate and click the **Data Explorer** link on the left side of the blade.

-1. In the **Data Explorer** section, expand the database node and then observe the collection node.
+1. In the **Data Explorer** section, expand the database node and then observe the Container node.

 1. click the **Scale & Settings** link.

-1. Observe the following properties of the collection:
+1. Observe the following properties of the Container:

     - Storage Capacity